bensonbrett/17daykickstart/recipes/grilled-chicken-salsa.md

 | Iron          | ~2 mg     |

 ## Prep Tips
-- Marinate the chicken a few hours in advance with lime juice, garlic, and herbs.
+- Marinate the chicken a few hours in advance.
-- Dice salsa ingredients and store in a container in the fridge.
+- Dice salsa ingredients in advance; store in an airtight container in the fridge.
-- Steam vegetables in advance and reheat when ready to serve.
+- Steam vegetables ahead of time; reheat before serving.